 Now that all the bookings were done, it was time to wait for long 2 weeks to pass by.
-In the mean time, we 4 gathered few times to discuss about the dresses we needed to buy to keep up with the Goan culture!!
-Jabong was running few great offers which helped us grabbing the things we needed at give away prices.
+In the meantime, we 4 gathered a few times to discuss the dresses we needed to buy to keep up with the Goan culture!!
+Jabong was running a few great offers which helped us grabbing the things we needed at give away prices.

 Though beach never attracts me the way I’m attracted towards hills, but I always had an urge to check out the beaches and islands of Thailand from a long time and Goa looked much closer to that image.
-Though after spending few time on internet, I quickly came to know that due to monsoon it’d lack it’s original vibe due to monsoon.
+Though after spending some time on the internet, I quickly came to know that due to monsoon it’d lack its original vibe due to monsoon.

 Me and my wife was mainly excited about the flight, as it’d be our first flight in life which we always wanted to experience.
 It was kind of great chance for us to fulfil this of our dream.

 Day 1 : 22nd July : Kolkata (CCU) – Hyderabad (HYD) – Goa (GOI)